-On January 30, 2020, the World Health Organization ("WHO") declared the recent novel coronavirus (COVID-19) outbreak a global health emergency, which prompted national, state and local governments to begin putting actions in place to slow the spread of COVID-19.
-In March 2020, the WHO classified the COVID-19 outbreak as a pandemic.
+In the first quarter of 2020, the World Health Organization ("WHO") declared the novel coronavirus ("COVID-19") outbreak a pandemic.
 The outbreak of COVID-19 resulted in travel restrictions, quarantines, "stay-at-home" and "shelter-in-place" orders and extended shutdown of certain businesses around the world.
-While restrictions began to ease in the second quarter and activities began to resume, recent outbreaks could lead to restrictions being reimplemented.
+While restrictions began to ease in the second quarter of 2020 and activities began to resume, continued outbreaks both in the United States and globally could lead to restrictions being reimplemented.
 In the first half of 2020, the Company's revenues, primarily from variable-fee licenses, were negatively impacted by the COVID-19 pandemic.
-In the second half of 2020 and the first quarter of 2021, the Company's revenues, primarily from variable-fee licenses, rebounded to and even exceeded pre-COVID-19 levels.
+In the second half of 2020 and the first half of 2021, the Company's revenues, primarily from variable-fee licenses, rebounded to and even exceeded pre-COVID-19 levels.
 The extent and duration of the pandemic is unknown, and the future effects on the Company's business are uncertain and difficult to predict.
 The Company is continuing to monitor the events and circumstances surrounding the COVID-19 pandemic, which may require adjustments to the Company's estimates and assumptions in the future.